eic/Singularity/README.md

 ./updatebuild.sh
 ```

-This macro download the current release of sPHENIX/EIC-sPHENIX Singularity container and nightly build libs.
-The total download size is about 5 GB  and decompressed disk usage is about 10 GB.
-Two build versions are supported with default as the `new` build, as well as the `root5` build with `./updatebuild.sh --build=root5`.
+This script downloads the current release of the EIC Singularity container and up to date versions of our software.
+The total download size is about 5 GB  and the decompressed disk usage is about 10 GB.
+Two build versions are supported with default as the `new` build with`./updatebuild.sh`.
 The new build with gcc 8.3 can be downloaded using `./updatebuild.sh --sysname=gcc-8.3`

 4. Start the container with